gcontarini/NewO-vault/README.md

 For example, the transfer function reverts if called.

-# Forced un-stacking after grace period like in Convex
+# Forced un-staking after grace period like in Convex

 # Re-locking